ovh/docs/pages/cloud/nutanix/35-prism-central-expansion/guide.en-gb.md

 ### Migration of Prism Central to 3 virtual machines

-Now that Prism Element is attached to your Prism Central virtual machine we will connect to Prism Central and extend Prism Central to three virtual machines.
+Now that Prism Element is attached to your Prism Central virtual machine, you will connect to Prism Central and extend Prism Central to three virtual machines.

 Log in to Prism Central with the URL provided during deployment.

-Enter your Personal Information, check the box `I have read ans agree to the terms and conditions`.{action} and click on `Accept`{.action}.
+Enter your Personal Information, check the box `I have read and agree to the terms and conditions`{.action} and click `Accept`{.action}.

 ![02 Expand Prism Central 01](images/02-expand-prismcentral-to-three-vm01.png){.thumbnail}

-Click `Continue`{.action}. when requesting to activate Pulse.
+Click `Continue`{.action} when prompted to activate Pulse.

 ![02 Expand Prism Central 02](images/02-expand-prismcentral-to-three-vm02.png){.thumbnail}

-Click the Prism Central configuration icon in the form of `gear`{.action}.
+Click the Prism Central configuration `gear`{.action} icon.

 ![02 Expand Prism Central 03](images/02-expand-prismcentral-to-three-vm03.png){.thumbnail}

-Click `Prism Central Management`{.action} on the left and click `Scale Out PC`{.action}.
+Click `Prism Central Management`{.action} to the left and click `Scale Out PC`{.action}.

 ![02 Expand Prism Central 04](images/02-expand-prismcentral-to-three-vm04.png){.thumbnail}